openvinotoolkit/openvino/docs/install_guides/troubleshooting-steps.md

 To run inference on GPU, make sure that you have installed the correct GPU driver.
 To check that, see [additional configurations for GPU](configurations-for-intel-gpu.md).

-## Firewall/Network Issues
+## Check firewall/network settings

 Make sure that your firewall and network settings are set correctly.
-For example, consider configuring system-wide proxy settings and specifying options for using PIP behind the proxy: <!--updated-->
+For example, consider configuring system-wide proxy settings and specifying options for using PIP behind the proxy:

 @sphinxdirective